cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

 `intrinsic_functions` are functions that can be used within blueprints.
 Depending on the function, evaluation occurs on deployment creation or in runtime.
 For example, the `get_input` intrinsic function is used to retrieve an input defined within the blueprint.

-intrinsic_functions make blueprints dymanic, allowing to retrieve and set data structures in different parts of the blueprint.
+intrinsic_functions make blueprints dymanic, enabling the retrieval and setting of data structures in different parts of the blueprint.

 # *get_secret*